neo-project/docs/docs/en-us/reference/rpc/latest-version/api.md

 ## GET request example

-A typical JSON-RPC GET request format is as follows:
+The format of a typical JSON-RPC GET request is as follows:

-The following is an example of how to get the number of blocks in the main chain.
+Here is an example of how to get the number of blocks in the main chain.

 Request URL: